-xcowsay displays a cute cow and message on your desktop.
+xcowsay displays a cute cow and message on your Linux desktop.
 Inspired by the original cowsay.

 xcowsay includes all these amazing features: